HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 In addition to caching resources, service workers can update assets from the server, allow for push notifications, and allow access to the background sync APIs.

 While service workers have become widely adopted and supported by major browsers, not all features of service workers are available on all browsers.
 An example of a currently unsupported feature is that of the `Push` API on Safari.
-Safari will support the `Push` API in the upcoming release of [macOS Ventura](https://www.apple.com/macos/macos-ventura-preview/features/) in 2022 and [iOS 16](https://www.apple.com/ios/ios-16/features/) and IPadOS 16 in 2023.
+Safari will support the `Push` API in the upcoming release of <a hreflang="en" href="https://www.apple.com/macos/macos-ventura-preview/features/">macOS Ventura</a> in 2022 and <a hreflang="en" href="https://www.apple.com/ios/ios-16/features/">iOS 16</a> and IPadOS 16 in 2023.

 The Service Worker API is available on modern versions of Chrome, Edge, and Safari.

 ### Growth of Service Worker API

-The Service Worker API was not measured in last year's Capabilities chapter.
-However, using [data from the previous year's PWA chapter](/en/2021/pwa#service-workers-usage), the API grew in usage from 3.05% to 4.17% on desktop and 3.22% to 3.85% on mobile pages, making it the sixth most used capability on desktop and the seventh most used mobile.

 {{ figure_markup(
-  image="Service-Worker-API-Usage.svg",
+  image="Service-Worker-API-Usage.png",
   caption="Usage of the Service Worker API from 2021 to 2022 on desktop and mobile.", description="The Service Worker API grew in usage from 3.05% in 2021 to 4.17% in 2022 on desktop.
 On mobile, usage grew from 3.22% in 2021 to 3.85% in 2022.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTZp0g2lyspAvJUN-xV4TtqC_9wrRMqyg_bEzHCd1Be3p0Yhy3o2k-SH7DGX5a-LfaodNUTl4Ai-NXg/pubchart?oid=304563360&format=interactive", sheets_gid="208641216",
   sql_file="fugu.sql"
 ) }}

+The Service Worker API was not measured in last year's Capabilities chapter.
+However, using [data from the previous year's PWA chapter](/en/2021/pwa#service-workers-usage), the API grew in usage from 3.05% to 4.17% on desktop and 3.22% to 3.85% on mobile pages, making it the sixth most used capability on desktop and the seventh most used mobile.

 Note that how the service worker usage in the PWA chapter is measured differs from how the Capabilities chapter measures it.
 Additionally, a bug in the data pipeline for last year's PWA chapter was found, resulting in an undercounting of service worker usage.